Meymeh

+Meymeh (ميمه) is a city in the Central District of Meymeh and Vazvan County, Isfahan province, Iran, serving as capital of the county.
+It is in the vicinity of the arterial road of Tehran-Isfahan.

 History

+Ancient history

 Meymeh's significance has largely derived from its position on the route between Isfahan and Tehran.
 The earliest evidence of the trade routes passing through Meymeh is the presence of two Seljuk-era rebats in the area.
 One is in Meymeh itself, near a later Mongol-era mosque.
 The other, now known as Rebat-e Tork, lies further north on the road to Delijan.
 Originally built as a military outpost, Rebat-e Tork was later converted into a caravanserai.

 Textual sources from this time make no mention of Meymeh, but they do appear to mention the nearby town of Vazvan.
 The 10th-century writer Ibn Khordadbeh described "Rebāṭ-e Vazz" as the station after Borkhvar on the road from Isfahan to Ray (then the main city in the Tehran area).
 The name "Vazz" is an apparent reference to Vazvan, indicating that it was originally the main town in the area.
 Meymeh itself is first mentioned by Yaqut al-Hamawi, several centuries later, who describes Meymeh as a wilayat of Isfahan.

 However, Hamdallah Mustawfi, the main authority on Iranian geography in the following 14th century, makes no mention of Meymeh.
 By the Safavid era, the main trade route from Isfahan to Tehran had shifted away from Meymeh, now passing through the towns of Natanz, Qohrud, and Kashan in the Kargas mountains.
 This remained the preferred route through the time of the Qajar dynasty.
 Meymeh's modern importance came after the automobile gained popularity in Iran, replacing the camel caravans of earlier times.
 The arrival of the automobile caused the preferred route to shift from the mountains to the plains of Meymeh and Delijan.